AdamSHurwitz/app-dev-guide/readme.md

 1. Item

-    a. sub item
+    1. sub item

-    another sub item with no letter
+    2. another sub item with no letter

-        c. even deeper, but now it shows as code
+       1. even deeper, have to have `1.` before this line to indent
+       2. have to have `2.` before this line

+           1. further down we go
+           2.

 2. Another item

     sub item